cam-ifm-dt-demo/common/README.md

-# common
-Common modules for the DT application
+# Common modules for the DT application